TimBoleslawsky/data-science-vault/Notes/Data Structures in Python.md

 A data structure is a group of data elements grouped under one name (e.g., an array of integers).
 The data structure gives a way of storing and organizing data in a computer so that it can be used efficiently and effectively.
-How different data structures can produce different approaches to a solution can be seen here: [[List solution vs. dict solution vs. generator solution]]
+How different data structures can produce different approaches to a solution can be seen here: [List solution vs. dict solution vs](List%20solution%20vs.%20dict%20solution%20vs.%20generator%20solution)
 ## Python Collections
 There are four collection data types in the Python programming language:
 - A list is a collection that is ordered and changeable.
 Allows duplicate members.